lelegard/arm-cpusysregs/docs/apple-m1-features.md

 At a given level of Arm architecture, several features are mandatory or optional.
 A CPU core may or may not implement them.
 In the Arm architecture reference manual, they are usually named `FEAT_xxx`.

 Using system registers (usually accessible at EL1 only), it is possible to check the presence of each feature.
 Consequently, the exact list of features is known to the kernel only.
-Userland applications read these registers and cannot determine the exact list of features.
+Userland applications cannot read these registers and cannot determine the exact list of features.

-Depending on the operating system, it is possible to query a limited subset of them from userland using various commands or system calls.
-The program `demo-userfeatures` in this project demonstrates this.
+Depending on the operating system, it is possible to query a limited subset of the supported Arm features from userland using various commands or system calls:

 - On Linux: use `cat /proc/cpuinfo` on the command line or the `getauxval()` library function.
 - On macOS: use `sysctl`, either the command line tool or the system call of the same name.

+The C++ class `UserFeatures` and the program `demo-userfeatures` in this project demonstrate this.

 To get the complete list of features from userland, we need a specialized kernel module (Linux) or kernel extension (macOS) to read all relevant system registers, such as done in this project.
 The command line `sysregs` calls the kernel module to fetch all relevant information and displays them.